diffix/desktop/docs/operation.md

 - Only accepts CSV files as input.
 - Interprets the first row of the CSV file as column names.
 - Auto-detects the CSV separator.
 All standard separators are accepted.
-- Auto-detects data types as text or numeric.
+- Auto-detects data types as text, numeric, or boolean.
 Text columns are generalized with substring selection, and numeric columns are generalized with numeric ranges.

 After loading, __Diffix for Desktop__ displays the column names and the first 1000 rows of the table.
 This data may be inspected to validate that the CSV file was loaded correctly.